vestrel00/contacts-android/README.md

 1. Setup user profile
     - Update, Delete(rawContacts, allRawContacts) + withPermission & async.
-    - Review and update APIs; E.G. Update.kt and Delete.kt
+    - Review and update APIs; E.G. Update.kt and Delete.kt (fail for non-profile entities).
         - Make sure they don't work when isProfile is true and make sure to document it.
-    - Review and update ALL util functions.
+    - Review and update ALL util functions (make sure they work for both profile and non-profile).

 2. Review all ContactsContract code and assess what else should be added to code, README, or DEV_NOTES.
     - SettingsColumns? (group visible / invisible)